-Investing in individual bonds can often require a more strategic, sophisticated approach than, say, choosing one or two bond funds, but there are unique benefits for those willing to commit the time.
-With their scheduled interest payments and defined maturity dates, a portfolio of individual bonds can provide investors with steady, reliable income—if you’re able to develop a strategy that works for you.
+Investing in individual bonds can often require a more strategic, sophisticated approach than, say, choosing 1 or 2 bond funds, but there are unique benefits for those willing to commit the time.
+With their scheduled interest payments and defined maturity dates, a portfolio of individual bonds can provide investors with steady, reliable income—if you're able to develop a strategy that works for you.

 A bond ladder staggers the maturity of your fixed-income investments, while creating a schedule for reinvesting the proceeds as each bond matures.
 Because your holdings are not "bunched up" in one time period, you reduce the risk of being caught holding a significant cash position when reinvesting is less optimal—for instance, if rates on current bonds are too low to generate sufficient income.

-Example: Say you buy three bonds scheduled to mature in two, four, and six years.
+Example: Say you buy 5 bonds scheduled to mature in 2, 4, 6, 8, and 10 years.
 As each bond matures and repays your principal, you reinvest the proceeds in a 10-year bond.
 Longer-term bonds like these typically offer higher interest rates.
-More importantly, because no two bonds mature at the same time, you’ve created a diversified maturity distribution.
+More importantly, because no 2 bonds mature at the same time, you've created a diversified maturity distribution.

 Ladders are popular among those investing in bonds with long-term objectives, such as saving for college tuition.
 They're also particularly useful for retirees or others trying to create a predictable income stream.
 Laddering, however, can require a substantial commitment of assets over time, and the return of principal at maturity of any bond is not guaranteed.